aiidateam/aiida-core/docs/source/howto/data.rst

 .. caution::
    Once the data is deleted, there is no way to recover it (unless you made a backup).

-   Even more critically, even if you ask to delete only one node, ``verdi node delete`` will typically delete a number of additional linked nodes, in order to preserve a consistent state of the provenance graph.
+Critically, note that even if you ask to delete only one node, ``verdi node delete`` will typically delete a number of additional linked nodes, in order to preserve a consistent state of the provenance graph.
 For instance, if you delete an input of a calculation, AiiDA will delete also the calculation itself (as otherwise you would be effectively changing the inputs to that calculation in the provenance graph).
 The full set of consistency rules are explained in detail :ref:`here <topics:provenance:consistency>`.

 Therefore: always check the output of ``verdi node delete`` to make sure that it is not deleting more than you expect.
 You can also use the ``--dry-run`` flag of ``verdi node delete`` to see what the command would do without performing any actual operation.

 In addition, there are a number of additional rules that are not mandatory to ensure consistency, but can be toggled by the user.
 For instance, you can set ``--create-forward`` if, when deleting a calculation, you want to delete also the data it produced (using instead ``--no-create-forward`` will delete the calculation only, keeping the output data: note that this effectively strips out the provenance information of the output data).